ForestAdmin/documentation-user-guide/project-settings/teams-and-users/manage-roles.md

 This is why we've implemented the "Copy role permissions across environments" feature.
 In a few clicks, you can apply the permissions of **all roles** of an environment to another environment.

-To use it, go to: Project Settings ➜ Roles ➜ Actions.
+To use it, go to: Project Settings → Roles → Actions.

 ![](<../../.gitbook/assets/image (617).png>)

-{% hint style="info" %}
-This feature is only available to the **Admin** permission level.
-{% endhint %}

 ## Permission level <a href="#permission-level" id="permission-level"></a>